 We have a public Bible Hour every Sunday.
 The plan for the next few weeks looks like this, God Willing:

-29th July, 6pm:
+29th September, 6pm:

-“The Bible and Archaeology”
+“The Bible and Modern Morality”

 These Bible hours are all friendly evenings in which a Bible subject is presented in a straightforward way.
 Each week there is a different subject and a different presenter.
 (Why?)